Python-PyQt/PyQt6-Docs/descriptions/QtCore/Qt-TextFormat-AutoText-v.rst

 .. sip:enum-member-description::
     :status: todo
     :value: 2
-    :digest: 47eae09853a2d12bdd102b1b130af7c3
+    :digest: 2d4cc5db2ab2b4301cf1a9f3fa04f96c

-The text string is interpreted as for  if Qt::mightBeRichText() returns ``true``, otherwise as .
+The text string is interpreted as for Qt::RichText if Qt::mightBeRichText() returns ``true``, otherwise as Qt::PlainText.